 About the Report

-As New York City faces growing pressure on its affordable housing system, ANHD’s new report, Preserving the Foundation: The Crisis Facing New York City’s Affordable Housing, presents clear evidence of a system in distress and a roadmap for action.
+As New York City’s subsidized affordable housing system comes under growing financial strain, ANHD’s new report, Preserving the Foundation: The Crisis Facing New York City’s Affordable Housing, shows what is at risk and outlines the actions needed to preserve these homes.

-The report finds that thousands of affordable homes are already in financial trouble.
+The report finds that instability is no longer isolated to a handful of properties, but reflects broader structural pressures across New York City’s subsidized housing system.
 Rising insurance premiums, utilities, and maintenance costs have far outpaced the revenues that nonprofit housing providers can collect under regulated rents.
 Community development corporations (CDCs) operate with much smaller margins than for-profit developers, and are less able to absorb losses.
 For these community-based developers who rebuilt neighborhoods after decades of disinvestment, this moment marks a breaking point.
-Without intervention, decades of public and community investment—and the stability of hundreds of thousands of low-income New Yorkers—are at risk.
+Without intervention, decades of public and community investment, and the stability of hundreds of thousands of low-income New Yorkers, are at risk.

 Why This Matters